 That’s why it’s so important to review your credit reports and make sure all the information is correct.
 If it’s not, you may dispute each one you disagree with.

 The credit bureau is required by law to investigate your dispute and resolve the matter within 30 days.

-You can dispute both closed derogatory items and open derogatory items and can do it either on your own or with the help of a professional.
+You can dispute both closed and open derogatory marks and can do it either on your own or with the help of a professional.
 There are pros and cons associated with each method, so do your research to find which one better suits you.

 Perhaps the best reason to dispute negative items on your own is that it’s free.
 You’ll have to do a lot of research to find the most effective methods, but if you are living paycheck to paycheck, this is your best option.

 After all, putting yourself further into debt isn’t going to do your credit score any good.
 But you’ll need to be careful that you don’t make any mistakes that could actually end up hurting your credit score even more.

 For example, paying an old collection may actually renew the period it stays on your report, depending on your state’s statute of limitations.

 You also don’t want to offer too much information in your dispute letter, since it’s the credit bureau’s job to verify the accuracy and fullness of each item.
 Check out our resources on dispute letters to get started on the process.

 Getting a Professional to Help with Disputes